 In order for employees to feel happier, less stressed and more productive at work – it is vital that modern businesses support working parents with their own wellbeing.

-In this signature workshop, coach, parental wellbeing expert and founder of Motherkind, Zoe Blaskey will provide your working parents with practical, actionable and impactful tools to help your working parents:
+In this signature workshop, created and delivered by a coach, parental wellbeing expert and popular parenting podcaster, working parents will learn practical, actionable and impactful tools to help navigate their working lives.
+Topics covered: